 She also aided young authors.
-She helped her nephew Milan Petrović, the son of her brother Gligorije Petrović to publish in 1889 his Russian translation of the book Stara Srbija and Makedonija by Spiridon Gončević.
+She helped her nephew Milan Petrović, the son of her brother Gligorije Petrović to publish in 1889 his Russian translation of the book Stara Srbija i Makedonija (Old Serbia and Macedonia) by Spiridon Gončević.

-She published one piece of work entitled Radi objašnjenja.
+She published one piece of work entitled Radi objašnjenja (To Clarify).

 Joksimović, Veliša.
 Književnost požarevačkog kraja: od Gligorija Sinaita Mlađeg do Srboljuba Mitića.
 Požarevac: Grad Požarevac, 2014, pp. 173-175.

 Edited by Milica Đuričić